Burgundy Wine - Buying Guide

 Our Monthelie: Domaine Dupont-Fahn 1er Cru Les Vignes Rondes carries all the fruity lusciousness to be expected from a Pinot Noir red wine.
 Soft red cherries on the palate, with smooth tannins makes this wine a delight to drink on its own or paired with delicate white meat dishes.

 Villages AOC wines are those wines from a specific village in Burgundy and are usually blends from across a number of vineyards within a village as opposed to from one vineyard.
 Villages of the Cotes de Nuits are particularly adept at making some delightfully, juicy red Pinot Noir wines.

 Gevrey-Chambertin and Nuits-St-Georges being known for such.
 Dry white wines that are perfectly characterised by the Burgundy limestone terroir, can be found in the Village wines of Meursault and Puligny-Montrachet.

-The Domaine Dupont-Fahn Les Vireuils from the village of Meursault offers a zesty lemon and lime palate, with complexity and depth offered from its refreshing acidity and lingering minerality.
+The wines from the village of Meursault offer a zesty lemon and lime palate, with complexity and depth from their refreshing acidity and lingering minerality.